gpremer/mvpeventbus/README.markdown

 This is just like specifying a `BasicEventBusFactory`, with the addition of a `using` method that takes one or more Guice modules.
 Note that this factory has been specified with explicit main and event bus segments, this is equivalent to using `withSegments`, but a tad more expressive.

+Anyway, suppose you define a binding for an `CategoryRepository` in Guice, you can now do:

+    @Inject
+    public CategoryMgtPresenter(final CategoryMgtBus eventBus, final CategoryMgtView view, final CategoryRepository categoryRepository) {
+        super(eventBus, view);
+        this.categoryRepository = categoryRepository;
+    }

+You can also inject more than one interface for the same event bus if you want.
+E.g. the segment that corresponds with the application-level events and the segment that corresponds to the module-level events.

 ## Acknowledgement

 The interface of the mvpeventbus framework was inspired by the [mvp4g](http://code.google.com/p/mvp4g/) project.
 The difference is that mvpeventbus is more generic and can be used server-side e.g. for Swing and Vaadin applications.